 How might we break the trance of both individuals and institutions that have fallen under the spell of the global consumer economy?
 There are hopeful signs.

-First, a small but growing number of political leaders are calling for real “systems change”– a tax on carbon emissions, some form of Green New Deal, legislation to get money out of politics, health care as a human right, free college education for all, and even a “homes guarantee.”
+First, a small but growing number of political leaders are calling for real “systems change”– a tax on carbon emissions, some form of Green New Deal, legislation to get money out of politics, health care as a human right, free college (and technical) education for all, and even a “homes guarantee.”
 These proposals are meeting stiff resistance from corporate institutions and investors who benefit from the status quo.
 It’s no secret that our political leaders have been “captured” by corporate lobbyists to ensure government inaction and thus continue corporate control of the economy.
 [Even former president Jimmy Carter now describes our struggling democracy as an oligarchy, governed by the interests of billionaires and the corporate elite.]

 Second, many of us in our small Simply Living community support these new policies.
 We are actively changing our lifestyles to “walk the talk” and live our vision to “create a compassionate and sustainable world through personal, community, and cultural transformation.”
 Further, we support the revitalization of local economies based upon ecological principles that can minimize CO2 pollution and rising income inequality caused by the global economy.
 A commitment to protect our “ecosystem services” and include all members of society will support the goals of both social and environmental justice.
 A fair distribution of our collective wealth must ensure that everyone is able to live, work, and play in sustainable communities.

 These are positive trends but only a small percentage (2-3%?) of political and business leaders are challenging the status quo to change course.
 Similarly, only a fraction of ordinary citizens are actively transitioning to sustainable lifestyles.
 Again, perhaps only 2-3%.